Reviving a Vivid Historical Era – Minus the Asbestos and Lead

 Because the hotel is a protected historical landmark, significant portions of the hotel’s original structure had to remain intact.
 This added to the challenge of remodeling a building that already had unreliable elevators and other safety concerns.

 To facilitate the asbestos and lead remediation process, an exterior elevator was installed to move securely between the 14 floors.
-Some of the ductwork in the building had to be removed to work around the mechanical system, and gaping holes in the floors had to be covered to ensure worker safety.
+Some of the ductwork in the building had to be removed to work around the mechanical system and shafts, and gaping holes in the floors had to be covered to ensure worker safety.
 Omega engineered solutions that allowed remediation to proceed safely and effectively.

 Contact us to earn more about best practices for environmental remediation in historical renovation.